kendy92/Magic-CRUD/README.md

 **HOW TO USE**

-- Require the magic crud  in the file you want to use by adding the following line of code:
+- Include the magic crud  in the file you want to use by adding the following line of code: